 Now if we want to trace parallels between traditional film making and computer graphics, we have on one hand the shooting, which would be the rendering and on the other hand, the development, which would be the compositing.
 There is an art form in both, slightly different but pretty much the same in their fundamentals.

-I don’t want to talk more about VFX because I don’t have enough experience in this field but for a PBR cartoon movie, my best results have always been when my render view was as close as possible to final result.
+I haven’t worked on any stylized movie like the ones listed above but for a PBR cartoon movie, my best results have always been when my render view was as close as possible to the final result.